 Bluetooth 'Fast Pair' is amazing

-This isn't something that's specific to the Pixel Buds — you'll find it on all "made for Google" headphones — but the new Bluetooth Fast Pair is fantastic.
+This isn't something that's specific to the Pixel Buds — you'll find it on an increasing number of headphones — but the new Bluetooth Fast Pair feature is fantastic.
 Open the Pixel Buds case, unlock your phone, and with a tap you're paired.
-It's absolutely wonderful, and it removes one of the biggest pain points of Bluetooth audio devices today.
+It's absolutely wonderful, and it removes one of the biggest pain points of Bluetooth headphones.

 Google Assistant is FAST ... and needs some polish

-Though these aren't the only proper "Google Assistant headphones," this was my first experience with the feature — and consider me super impressed.
-Rather than using "OK, Google" detection, the Pixel Buds trigger Assistant by pressing and holding on the right earbud (yes, only the right one) to speak the command.
+Though these aren't the only proper "Google Assistant headphones," this was my first experience with the feature — and consider me impressed.
+Rather than using "OK, Google" detection, the Pixel Buds trigger Assistant by pressing and holding on the right earbud to speak commands.
 Lift off of the earbud, and it finishes taking your input and does what you asked it to do.

 It's absolutely ridiculous how fast this is working when connected to my Pixel 2 XL.
 Most of the speed really comes from the fact that the Pixel Buds don't have to guess when you're done talking — as soon as you lift off of the earbuds, it knows you're done and is ready to give you information back through the earbuds.
 But the responses come quickly as well.